 The District Six TSM&O Program uses proven strategies to reduce traffic congestion and provide safer, more reliable roadways in southeast Florida.
 It uses advanced technologies to optimize the efficiency of our existing facilities system and reduce the need to build or widen our roadways in areas where there is limited right of way.

-The District Six SunGuide Transportation Management Center (TMC) is operated by the Florida Department of Transportation to manage the roadways of Miami-Dade and Monroe Counties through the Intelligent Transportation Systems Program.
-The TMC is a 32,000 square foot facility featuring a multi-screen wall and eight console workstations where operations staff monitor and control Closed-Circuit Television Cameras, Dynamic Message Signs and Roadway Detectors.
+The District Six SunGuide Transportation Management Center (TMC) is operated by the Florida Department of Transportation to actively manage the roadways of Miami-Dade and Monroe Counties.
+The TMC is a 32,000 square foot facility that has traffic control room, a multi-screen video, wall and 18 workstations that allows operations staff monitor the roadways 24/7.

-The center also houses the Florida Highway Patrol’s Miami Regional Communications Center and Troop ‘E’ of the Florida Highway Patrol (FHP), the State Technology Office and the Florida Fish and Wildlife Conservation (FWC) Commission have their regional offices at the TMC as well.
+The center also houses the Florida Highway Patrol’s Miami Regional Communications Center and Troop ‘E’ of the Florida Highway Patrol (FHP), Greater Miami Expressway Agency (GMX), and other agencies.

 The goal of the District Six SunGuide TMC is to provide safe and reliable roadways for the motorists of Miami-Dade and Monroe Counties.
 It aims to plan, manage, operate and maintain the District’s TSM&O Program and the services it provides 24 hours per day, 7 days a week, 365 days per year.